Housing Benefit and Universal Credit

 Any Housing Benefit applicant has a right to ask the Council to reconsider their decision, if the applicant is not satisfied with it.
 Ultimately they have the right to appeal to Her Majesty's Courts and Tribunals Service, if the Council are unable to revise the decision to their satisfaction.

-Further changes are due to be introduced as part of the Government's Welfare Reform, which will affect Housing Benefit.
+Further changes are have been introduced as part of the Government's Welfare Reform, which will affect Housing Benefit.

 a) If you have one extra bedroom your Housing Benefit will reduce by 14% of your rent.

 b) If you have two or more extra bedrooms your Housing Benefit will reduce by 25% of your rent.